 Final Project - To complete this course and receive a certificate of participation, you must complete a final project on or before the deadline specified at the beginning of your course by the course facilitator.
-This is generally the Friday of the third week of the course.
-The project deadline for the course is in your registration email.
 Additionally, if you have any questions about this, please contact your facilitator or ask on the discussion forums.

 In this final exercise, you will need to call upon all of the knowledge you have absorbed in this course.
 The object of this final exercise is to create an architecture document detailing the complete PI environment for your design.
 This architecture should encompass enough information to be the basis of a detail design document for your site.

 - Network topology - A network diagram show the required servers and firewalls, with port requirements.